arduino/ArduinoCore-primo/readme.md

 This repository contains the source code and the configuration files of the Arduino Core for Nordic's nRF52 processor (used on the Arduino Primo and Arduino Primo Core boards).

-## Installation on Arduino IDE

-This core is available as package in the Arduino IDE cores manager.
-Just open the "Board Manager" and install the package
-called:

-"Arduino nRF52 Boards"

 ## Support

 There is a dedicated section of the Arduino Forum for general discussion and project assistance: